brabster/crucible/README.md

 Crucible depends on clojure.spec, currently available in Clojure 1.9 alpha 10+ (breaking changes in spec around alpha 9)

 0.9.2-SNAPSHOT currently includes the latest changes.

 ![](https://clojars.org/crucible/latest-version.svg)

+The next major release will assemble a more convenient API, so may involve breaking changes.

 ## Examples